Prometheus-X-association/data-veracity/README.markdown

 ### Integrations via Connector

-* DVA will likely have to directly integrate with the **Connector** itself to extend data exchange flows with veracity assurance steps
+* DVA will likely have to directly integrate with the **Dataspace Connector** itself to extend data exchange flows with veracity assurance steps
-* As veracity level agreements are similar to contracts (or will become part of the contracts), DVA will have interactions with the **Contract** component
+* As VLAs are similar to contracts (or will become part of the contracts), DVA will likely have interactions with the **Contract** component
 * Potential integrations with **Consent** as well (?)
 * Most likely, DVA will integrate closely with the **Data Value Chain Tracker** BB
   * The _value_ is strongly related to the quality of the data assured by DVA